funcompbio/practical1/practical1.md

 Hello world!
 ```
 Now press the EOF key combination (`Ctrl+d`) and verify that the previous content of `test.txt` has dissapeared and instead it has now only the words "Hello world!".

+**Tip:** You should note that running twice the terminal redirection (`>`) over the same file, overwrites completely the initial contents of the file.
+To avoid overwritting the content of a file, and adding instead the new content at the end, you should use `>>` instead of `>`.

 # Create your own GitHub profile